Teaching leadership skills in and out of the classroom

 260-665-4917 | email

 I am fascinated by how and why leaders lead and followers follow, and how technology can facilitate the leadership process.
-I’ve spent over two decades leading, managing, marketing, and consulting on social change initatives in nonprofit and public sectors.
-I am a grant writer and strategic planner by trade, skills that have helped me secure over $60 million in grants for organizations I've served.
+I’ve spent decades leading, managing, marketing, and consulting on social change initatives in nonprofit and public sectors.
+I am a strategic planner and grant writer by trade, skills that have helped me secure over $60 million in grants for organizations I've served.
 These experiences have equipped me to help students understand that anyone can lead when empowered with the right skills, in the right context.
-I recently co-authored my first textbook, Supervision: Concepts and Practices of Management (13th Ed.), which was, and continues to be, a fantastic opportunity to immerse myself in best practice management research – I look forward to sharing it with you!
+I co-author the textbook, Supervision: Concepts and Practices of Management, which is a fantastic opportunity to immerse myself in best practice management research – I look forward to sharing it with you!